adyork/lc-data-intro-forked/_episodes/01-regex-intro.md

 - `[A-Za-z]` matches any upper or lower case letter.
 - `[A-Za-z0-9]` matches any upper or lower case letter or any digit.

+A very simple use of a regular expression would be to locate the same word spelled two different ways.
+For example the regular expression `organi[sz]e` matches both `organise` and `organize`.
+But because it locates all matches for the pattern in the file, not just for that word, it would also match `reorganise`, `reorganize`, `organises`, `organizes`, `organised`, `organized`, etc.

-Then there are:
+Then there are the metacharacters:

 - `.` matches any character.
 - `\d` matches any single digit.
 - `\w` matches any part of word character (equivalent to `[A-Za-z0-9]`).
 - `\s` matches any space, tab, or newline.

-So, what is `^[Oo]rgani.e` going to match?

 > ## Using special characters in regular expression matches
-> What will the regular expression `^[Oo]rgani.e` match?
+> What will the regular expression `[Oo]rgani.e` match?
 Type some examples of words that would match in chat.
 Hint: they don't have to be real words.
 >
 > > ## Solution
 > > ~~~